Guide on applying for exemption from expenditure conditions for exploration and prospecting licences

 Assessment and determination of applications for exemptions

-The application for exemption is assessed by the department, based upon the information provided by the applicant.
+The application for exemption is assessed by DMIRS, based upon the information provided by the applicant.
 The supporting evidence provided in the statutory declaration will only be taken into account where it is consistent with the subsection stated on the application.
 The tenement holder will be advised once the application has been determined.

 Refusal of applications for exemption - forfeiture action to commence